 Consular Services Charter but we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 The Federal legal age for purchasing and drinking alcohol in the United States is 21.
 However, laws on the minimum drinking age and underage consumption can be determined by individual states and can vary considerably from state to state.
 Some states prohibit those under the legal age from being present in liquor stores or in bars; some states prohibit underage consumption of alcohol in private settings; other states allow underage consumption in certain circumstances; others have exceptions that allow underage consumption of alcohol in particular locations but only in the presence of parents or legal guardians.
 Federal law provides some religious and medical exceptions allowing underage consumption.
-If you are under 21 years of age, you should check the relevant state laws before drinking alcohol.
+If you are under 21 years of age check the relevant state laws before drinking alcohol.

 Penalties for drug-related offences are severe and provide for minimum mandatory sentences.
 See our